LeetLLM

 The model might think: "The user wants to know the population of Tokyo multiplied by the area of France.
 I need to search for both values, then calculate the product."
 That multi-step reasoning happens naturally because each tool result feeds back into the context.

-šŸ’” Deep architecture dive: Our article on ReAct, Plan-and-Execute, and other agentic architectures covers when ReAct works, when it doesn't, and what alternatives exist for complex multi-step tasks.
+šŸ’” Key insight: Our article on ReAct, Plan-and-Execute, and other agentic architectures covers when ReAct works, when it doesn't, and what alternatives exist for complex multi-step tasks.

 Where it breaks